hwayne/learntla/content/tla/sets/index.md

 {{% ans range %}}
 `Range(T) == { T[x] : x \in DOMAIN T }`
 {{% /ans %}}

+This is a useful enough operator that I'll assume it's available for all other examples and exercises.
 {{%/q %}}

 ### CHOOSE